kabachuha/sd-webui-text2video/README.md

 ## WIP!!!

-Auto1111 extension consisting of implementation of ModelScope text2video using only Auto1111 webui dependencies.
+Auto1111 extension consisting of implementation of ModelScope text2video using only Auto1111 webui dependencies and downloadable models (so no logins required anywhere)

 8gbs vram should be enough to run on GPU with low vram vae on at 256x256. (some opts are not working properly rn) But, 24 frames length 256x256 video definitely fits into 12gbs of NVIDIA GeForce RTX 2080 Ti.
 We will appreciate *any* help with this extension, *especially* pull-requests.

+There is a known issue with ffmpeg stitching, if ffmpeg fails and it outputs something like 'tuple split failed', go to 'stable-diffusion-webui/outputs/img2img-images/text2video-modelscope' and grab the frames from there until it's fixed.

 Prompt: `flowers turning into lava`